igoham/CISSP/Misc_Questions.md

 **What layer does DNS and DHCP operate at?**

 - DNS is an Application layer protocol
-- DHCP work on the Data-link layer.
+- DHCP works on the Data-link layer.
 This means that when a device needs an IP address they can only request one on the same network that its present on

 **What is a birthday attack?**